mustafaaljadery/gemma-2B-10M/README.md

 Our approach splits the attention in local attention blocks as outlined by [InfiniAttention](https://arxiv.org/abs/2404.07143).
 We take those local attention blocks and apply recurrance to the local attention blocks for the final result of 10M context global atention.

 A lot of the inspiration for our ideas comes from the [Transformer-XL](https://arxiv.org/abs/1901.02860) paper.

+## More details
+For more context about our motivations, implementation details, and the theory behind the work, check out our technical overview on [medium](https://medium.com/@akshgarg_36829/gemma-10m-technical-overview-900adc4fbeeb).

 ## Credits